Have Lower Back Pain or Backache?

 During your first session, your physiotherapist will run a thorough assessment to accurately determine the cause of your pain.

 Here at Core Concepts Singapore, we practice a value-based healthcare system – where we aim to maximize your rehabilitation potential.
-Our goal is to get you feeling better at the soonest with as few sessions as possible.
+Our goal is to get you feeling better with as few sessions as possible.

-Therefore, instead of only fixing the obvious symptoms, we dive deeper to find out the root cause of your pain.
-We work on resolving that as well to ensure that the pain does not return.
+Therefore, instead of only fixing the obvious symptoms, we dive deeper to find the root cause of your pain, which we work on resolving to ensure that it does not return.

 Common Back Pain Conditions we treat